Bikeman868/RestDB/README.md

 memory pressure.
 Using smaller pag sizes will help this situation.

 On the whole smaller pages are better except for the following considerations:

-1. Many small pages creates a lot of management overhead increasing the memory needed to manage the pages and also adds CPU cycles to traverse data structures to find the version of a page that is appropriate to a given transaction.
+1. Many small pages creates a lot of management overhead increasing the memory needed to manage the pages and also adds CPU cycles to traverse data structures.
+   For example if you have a database of 1 billion records and you can only fit one row in each page then you will need 1 billion pages.
+To keep track of which rows are in which pages there is an index containing the row number range and the page where these rows are stored.
+In this scenario we would need 1 billion entries in the row/page mapping table because there is 1-1 relationship between rows and pages in this case.
+This row/page index would take up many pages which also have to be managed.
+In general you should make the pages large enough to hold at least 16 rows.
+For most databases you should aim for 1000-8000 rows/page.
 2. In row ordered tables a row must be contained within a single page.
 The page size defines the maximum row size but there is also a fill factor.
 Consider having a page size of 64 bytes and rows that are 34 bytes long.
-In this case we can only fit one row in each page and 50% of the page is wasted.
+In this case we can only fit one row in each page and half of the page is wasted.
 In this case each row will occupy 64 bytes of disk space and 64 bytes of memory even though the rows are only actually 34 bytes each.
+In this case increasing the page size to 68 bytes would make the database consume half as much memory and half as much disk space as well as making it twice as fast because it only has to read half as much data from the hard drives.

+Note that pages are used for everything and are the smallest division of storage.
+This means that every data structure occupies at least one page.
+Lets say that the file set contains 20 different data structures (list of tables, table schemas, list of indexes, index defintitions, row mappings for each table, etc etc) then the file set would occupy 20 pages even with no data.
+If you make your page size 1MB then then an empty database will be 20 MB in this case.
+This is not normally an issue unless you make the page size very large.
+Each table occupies at least two pages (one for tracking the pages that contain the data and one for the data) which means that if you have thousands of tables the database can be quite large even when it is empty.

 ### File sets
-If your application is not constrained by disk I/O throughput and all of your tables can use the same page size then you can put all of your database objects such as tables, indexes, stored procedures etc into a single file set and configure it with a single data file and a single log file.
-This makes it very convenient to manage the files.
+If your application is not constrained by disk I/O throughput and all of your tables can use the same page size then you can put all of your database objects such as tables, indexes, stored procedures etc into a single file set and configure the file set with a single data file and a single log file.
+This makes it very convenient to manage the files but is the least performant option.

 If you want to use different page sizes on different tables within your database then you will need to configure multiple file sets because the page size is defined